shn3rd/OpenSSL-PRNG/README.md

 - [SSH RSA1 Keys X86 (139.0M)](UncommonKeys/debian_ssh_rsa1_x86.tar.bz)

 ### Frequently Asked Questions
-**Q**: How long did it take to generate these keys?
+####Q: How long did it take to generate these keys?

-**A**: I used 31 Xeon cores clocked at 2.33Ghz.
+A: I used 31 Xeon cores clocked at 2.33Ghz.
 It took two hours to generate the 1024-bit DSA and 2048-bit RSA keys for x86.
 The 4096-bit RSA keys took about 6 hours to generate.
 The 8192-bit RSA key generation would take about 100 hours at its current rate and will likely be stopped before completion.

 **Q**: Will you share your code for distributing the key-generation across mulitple processors?